On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: An Ideal Symmetric Positive Definite Preconditioner

-In summary, the preconditioner $\mathcal{P}_k$ has two valuable properties when applied to multiple saddle-point systems: it is symmetric positive definite, which allows provable convergence bounds for {\scshape Minres} based on the preconditioned matrix, and has a small number (only two) of distinct eigenvalues of this preconditioned matrix when the `ideal' preconditioner is applied.
-It uses the same approximation steps as $\mathcal{P}_D$, specifically approximating the inverse operations of $A_0, S_1, S_2, ..., S_k$, with two applications of all but the final Schur complement required per {\scshape Minres} iteration.
-The approach is particularly effective if $A_0, S_1, S_2, ..., S_{k-1}$ may be well approximated in a relatively low CPU time, in particular compared to $S_k$; of course the fact that $A_0, S_1, S_2, ..., S_{k-1}$ must be approximated twice per iteration within $\mathcal{P}_k$ (as opposed to once within $\mathcal{P}_D$) does mean that inaccurate approximations may be amplified to a greater extent within $\mathcal{P}_k$ than $\mathcal{P}_D$.
-The gain in performance when applying $\mathcal{P}_k$ instead of $\mathcal{P}_D$ is hence likely to be maximized for larger $k$, when $S_k$ has by far the most complex structure, in which case a significant reduction in iteration numbers may be expected without a large additional computational workload per iteration.
+\textbf{Potential effectiveness of $\mathcal{P}_k$.} \, The preconditioner $\mathcal{P}_k$ has two valuable properties when applied to multiple saddle-point systems: it is symmetric positive definite, which allows provable convergence bounds for {\scshape Minres} based on the preconditioned matrix, and has a small number (only two) of distinct eigenvalues of this preconditioned matrix when the `ideal' preconditioner is applied.
+It uses the same approximation steps as $\mathcal{P}_{D,k}$, specifically approximating the inverse operations of $S_0, S_1, ..., S_k$, with two applications of all but the final Schur complement required per {\scshape Minres} iteration.
+The approach is particularly effective if $S_0, S_1, ..., S_{k-1}$ may be well approximated in a relatively low CPU time, in particular compared to $S_k$.
+This is partly due to the fact that $S_0, S_1, ..., S_{k-1}$ must be approximated twice per iteration within $\mathcal{P}_k$ (as opposed to once within $\mathcal{P}_{D,k}$), and partly because earlier Schur complements (while less complex in structure) may have a detrimental impact if poorly approximated, due to their propagation through the system.
+The final Schur complement $S_k$ is frequently very complex but may have less influence on the overall quality of the preconditioner.
+Hence, inaccurate approximations of $S_0, S_1, ..., S_{k-1}$ could be amplified to a greater extent within $\mathcal{P}_k$ than $\mathcal{P}_{D,k}$, however given their frequently simpler structure it is worthwhile to invest computational effort in approximating these terms.
+The gain in performance when applying $\mathcal{P}_k$ instead of $\mathcal{P}_{D,k}$ is hence likely to be maximized for larger $k$, when $S_k$ has by far the most complex structure, in which case a significant reduction in iteration numbers may be expected without a large additional computational workload per iteration.